 However, it was first and foremost a moving, heartfelt remembrance of the millions of ordinary Russian lives that were lost during the "Great Patriotic War," as the war of the Eastern Front was and is known in this part of the world.
 The front, consisting of many flanks, extended 1400 miles, from the Arctic Circle all the way to Crimea on the Black Sea.

 Simultaneously, ceremonies and parades of every size took place around the world in honor of V-E day, from Paris to Washington, London, Berlin, Warsaw, Gdansk, Vilnius, Dachau, Prague, Kiev, Mongolia, Sevastopol, Astana in Kazakhstan, even in South Korea.
 (There was even a small contingent of Russians who crossed the Brooklyn Bridge in New York.)
 But it was the Russians who bore the lion's share of personal loss (30 million of the 70 million lives lost in the war).
 Military parades were held in 26 Russian cities, ceremonies held in 150, from Moscow to Vladivostok and back to Kaliningrad, the country’s westernmost city.

 Photographs ©2022 Nina Ai-Artyan

 Click on image to expand

-But it was everyday Russians' share of the celebration, the 'Immortal Regiment' march, in which the most dignified displays of loyalty were offered to deceased loved ones, and that shone most brightly.
+But it was everyday Russians' participation in the celebration, the 'Immortal Regiment' march, in which the most dignified displays of loyalty were offered to deceased loved ones, and that shone most brightly.
 Bearing enlarged photographs as placards, red flags and banners, between a quarter- and a half-million Muscovites took to the streets to honor their fallen ancestors, marched along the main boulevard that leads past St. Basil's Cathedral and the Kremlin in Red Square.
-As an astonishing show of solidarity with the people—astonishing, that is, to western politicians and members of the press—President Putin himself walked along with the throngs, carrying a picture of his own late veteran father.
+As an astonishing show of solidarity with the people—astonishing, that is, to western politicians and members of the global press—President Putin himself walked along with the throngs, carrying a picture of his own late veteran father.

 Notably, leaders of the West, including President Obama, British Prime Minister David Cameron and French President Francois Hollande snubbed the event.
 The last American president to honor the event with his presence was President Bush in 2005.
 The US military marched alongside the Russians as late as 2010.